pgtinsley/VeriEye_CRC/README.md

 # in this instance, but that's just me.
 ```

 - In the case of a lot of images (> several thousand), I suggest using the task array functionality of the CRC.
 This means that you have to get a bit creative with splitting up image filenames and naming convention for the "filename" files.
 Different job submission scripts for the two scenarios are included in this repo.
+Note that AFS has a file limit of ~64k, so you may need to create several different directories to hold all the templates.

 - Replace the original SDK EnrollIrisFromImage.cpp file with the file in this repo.
 If you want to keep the original, I recommend renaming the original EnrollIrisFromImageCPP.cpp file to something else.